JinwooOh/gatsby_netlify/src/pages/blog/2019-04-28-higher-order-function-in-javascript.md

 ```

 ## Returning a function
-So far, we have seen two built-in higher order function that receives a function as an argument.
+So far, we have seen two built-in higher order functions that receive a function as an argument.
 How about returning a function?
 In this section, I will talk more in a higher order function that returns a function.
 ```
 // nutshell of a higher order function that returns a function function someFn(num){